 Many real estate agents and lenders have an AfBA with a title company, which provides them with financial incentives to use said title company’s closing services.
 These agents and lenders then encourage their clients to use the partner title agency to make more profit, whether or not the title company has the correct security controls, industry experience, or ethical standards for issuing a policy.
 Neither the Seller nor Buyer receive any specific financial gain from splitting a closing.
 It’s important to keep in mind that a real estate agent or lender cannot legally require you to use their affiliated title agency.

 To keep you out of closing storms, Liberty Title has developed an innovative new program that provides the Buyer, the Seller, and their agents with enhanced security protections and added benefits before, during, and after closing: Umbrella by Liberty Title.

 Liberty Title is an independent title agency with 45 years in the business.
 We can close your deal safely and on time.
 It is in our customers’ best interest to close both sides of the deal with us.
 To help our customers negotiate for both sides of the deal, we created a premiere program for closing with no additional cost to the Buyer or Seller.
 With Umbrella by Liberty Title, you will have the most secure closing experience possible.
 You are automatically enrolled in Umbrella when we have both sides of the deal and there is no charge for the program.
-We encourage our customers to review the many benefits of Umbrella, some of which include: an upgraded Owner’s Policy to the Buyer, coverage under our Lloyd’s of London cybersecurity policy, and secure wiring through SafeWire, which provides a $1 million guarantee that your funds will be wired safely.
+We encourage our customers to review the many benefits of Umbrella, some of which include: an upgraded Owner’s Policy to the Buyer, coverage under our Lloyd’s of London cybersecurity policy, and secure wiring through SafeWire, to help ensure your funds will be wired safely.